 The sight of several stretchers, each with its legless, armless, or desperately wounded occupant, entering my ward, admonished me that I was there to work, not to wonder or weep; so I corked up my feelings...
 The merciful magic of ether was not [used today].
 It's all very well to talk of the patience of woman, but the endurance of these men... their fortitude seemed contagious, though I often longed to groan for them, while the bed shook with the irrepressible tremor of their tortured bodies.
 Forty beds were prepared, many already tenanted by tired men who fell down anywhere, and drowsed till the smell of food roused them.

 Round the great stove was gathered the dreariest group I ever saw - ragged, gaunt and pale, mud to the knees, with bloody bandages untouched since put on days before; many bundled up in blankets, coats being lost or useless; and all wearing that disheartened look which proclaimed defeat, more plainly than any telegram of the [General Ambrose] Burnside blunder.
-I pitied them so much, I dared not speak to them, though, remembering all they had been through since the route at Fredericksburg, I yearned to serve the dreariest of them all.
+I pitied them so much, I dared not speak to them, though, remembering all they had been through since the rout at Fredericksburg, I yearned to serve the dreariest of them all.

 And, whipping up her coffee-pot and plate of toast, she gladdened the eyes and stomachs of two or three dissatisfied heroes, by serving them with a liberal hand; and I haven't the slightest doubt that, having cast her bread upon the waters, it came back buttered, as another large-hearted old lady was wont to say.

-In January 1863, Hannah Ropes and Louisa May Alcott contracted typhoid pneumonia - the major killer of wounded soldiers.
-Alcott hovered between life and death, and watched as Hannah Ropes died of the disease on January 20, 1863, at the age of 53.
-The day after Hannah died, Alcott returned home to Concord, Massachusetts, where she suffered a long recovery.
+Ropes and Alcott had contracted the deadly typhoid pneumonia - the major killer of wounded soldiers during the Civil War.
+Louisa May Alcott hovered between life and death for several days, but she would survive the illness.
+Hannah Ropes would not; she died of the disease on January 20, 1863, at the age of 53.